 This week, we’ll go over whether you need deep roof overhangs for shading on the north, east and west sides of your house.
 Plus I’ll tell you what you can do to protect your house from the sun’s heat and rain if you either don’t want overhangs, or can’t have them because of building code.
 Yep, building codes in some areas don’t allow overhangs.

-Alright, let’s continue last week’s mini lesson by talking about where we should put overhangs for shading.
+Alright, let’s talk about where we should put overhangs for shading.

 Ok, so, for sure on the south side of the house, but what about the north?
 What’s your guess?